Josh Okogie NBA Preview vs. the Spurs

-Josh Okogie plus his Phoenix Suns teammates match up versus the San Antonio Spurs at 10:00 PM ET on Tuesday.
+Josh Okogie plus his Phoenix Suns teammates take on the San Antonio Spurs at 10:00 PM ET on Thursday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets in place for Okogie, let's dive into some stats and trends to assist you in making good picks.
+Let's look at Okogie's prop bets, and some stats and trends to help you select good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.